To download the PDF version of this document, click here.

 We all want to graduate, get a job, and have a successful career, but that’s easier said than done.
 Iowa Fraternity & Sorority Life connects its members to the largest and most successful support network available to Hawkeye students.
 Our alumni are positioned all over the globe and are committed to helping us succeed as professionals and as members of a productive society.

-Fraternity and Sorority Life Programs Staff Main Areas of Responsibility
+Fraternity and Sorority Life Staff Main Areas of Responsibility

 McKenzie Pendry